 The adoption of both public and private clouds has seen a significant rise in the past years.
 Nowadays, cloud resellers typically offer a combination of IaaS, PaaS and SaaS from a large number of (cloud) vendors.
 Most often they do this in the form of readymade licenses, and/or pure virtual machine infrastructure.
 These variations increase flexibility but also lead to a few operational challenges, such as billing your customers.
-In this article we present the 5 biggest billing challenges you have to be aware of governing a hybrid cloud setup.
+In this blog we present the 5 biggest billing challenges you should be aware of when governing a hybrid cloud setup.

 Combining Licenses and Pay-Per-Use Pricing

 One of the biggest challenges of a hybrid cloud setup is the different forms of pricing.
 Software licenses are usually priced in the form of subscriptions.
 But IaaS resource usage is mostly pay-per-use pricing.
 The intricacies of combining these two are evident from the numerous situations we encounter assessing processes and solutions of new customers.

 Also, the billing reports or reconciliation files that you receive from your vendors have different formats.
 Therefore, bringing these various forms together to one invoice for each of your customers is a monthly obstacle for many hybrid cloud resellers.
 Combine that with the resource-tag-based pricing schemes that most hybrid cloud resellers want to utilize and the complexity increases manifold.
 As a result many hybrid cloud resellers send multiple invoices, one for each vendor.

 Your Customers Want to Know Their Consumption Details